LucasDelfino92/morrowindsharp/visuals.md

     1. In MO2, click on the Tools icon, which resembles a jigsaw puzzle, and select INI Editor.
     2. On the morrowind.ini that just opened, use CTRL+F and search for **[Archives]**.
     3. Input **Archive 2=RR_Melchior's_Mudcrab_Merchant.bsa** below **Archive 1=Bloodmoon.bsa**.
 Click **Save**, and close the window.
+- [**R-Zero's Throbbing Meat - a Corprus Meat Replacer**](https://www.nexusmods.com/morrowind/mods/45339) by R-Zero: replaces corprus meat models with animated, twitching ones ones.
+  - If you are *not* using **Intelligent Textures**, delete/hide the **Textures** folder for visual consistency.
+- [**R-Zero's Random Retextures (and Replacers)**](https://www.nexusmods.com/morrowind/mods/44025?) by R-Zero: a collection of texture replacers made by R-Zero.
+  - Only install the **R-Zero's Random Replacers - Iron Towershield** optional file.
 - [**Scum Retexture**](https://www.nexusmods.com/morrowind/mods/42582?) by Lougian: retexture of the scum in the Bitter Coast.
   - Only install the **Alternative 1** main file.
 - [**Scummy Scum**](https://www.nexusmods.com/morrowind/mods/45802?) by PoodleSandwich: retexture of Lougian's **Scum Retexture**.